Brian Houghton Hodgson: Ornithology and natural history

-His studies were recognised and the Royal Asiatic Society and the Linnean Society in England elected him.
+His studies were recognised and the Royal Asiatic Society made him a member in 1828 and the Linnean Society of London elected him as a fellow in 1835.
 He was elected a Fellow of the Royal Society in June 1877.
 The Zoological Society of London sent him their diploma as a corresponding member.
 The Société Asiatique de Paris and the Museum d'Histoire Naturelle also honoured him.
 Around 1837 he planned an illustrated work on the birds and mammals of Nepal.
 The Museum d'Histoire Naturelle de Paris and other learned bodies came forward as supporters, three hundred and thirty subscribers registered in India, and in July 1837 he was able to write to his father that the means of publication were secured: "I make sure of three hundred and fifty to four hundred subscribers, and if we say 10 per copy of the work, this list should cover all expenses.
 Granted my first drawings were stiff and bad, but the new series may challenge comparison with any in existence."
 He hoped to finish the work in 1840.

 In 1845, he presented 259 bird skins to the Natural History Society of Northumberland, Durham, and Newcastle upon Tyne.

 After retiring to Darjeeling he took a renewed interest in natural history.
 During the spring of 1848 he was visited by Sir Joseph Hooker.
 He wrote to his sister Fanny:

 He wrote in 1849 on the physical geography of the Himalayan region, looking at the patterns of river-flows, the distributions and affinities of various species of mammals, birds and plants while also looking at the origins of the people inhabiting different regions.

 Allan Octavian Hume said of him:

-Many birds of the Himalayan region were first formerly described and given a binomial name by Hodgson.
+Many birds of the Himalayan region were first formally described and given a binomial name by Hodgson.
 The list of world birds maintained by Frank Gill, Pamela Rasmussen and David Donsker on behalf of the International Ornithological Committee credits Hodgson as the authority for 29 genera and 77 species.